Sailors Grave Memorial.

 Deaths among sailors were not uncommon, and burying crew ‘at sea’ was standard practice.
 Land graves were rarer and serve as reminders of the hard physical labour and the treacherous conditions sailors endured.

-In May 1842, 22 year old William Sampson, a sailor on board the British Navy ship HMS Tortoise, accidentally drowned in Te Karo Bay after the boat he was in overturned.
+In May 1842, 22 year old William Samson, a sailor on board the British Navy ship HMS Tortoise, accidentally drowned in Te Karo Bay after the boat he was in overturned.
 According to the original kauri headboard “he drowned in the surf”.

 Set against the spectacular backdrop of the Coromandel, numerous trees within the adjoining Pohutukawa Grove Recreation Reserve provide shaded picnic areas.
 A track leads down to the historic reserve and the gorgeous Te Karo Bay which is perfect for swimming and kayaking.
 At low tide a scenic one hour walk will take you around the headland to Otara Bay.